Sakshi166s/Pizza-sales-dashboard/README.md

 🔷 Classic Pizza category contributed more but supreme and veggie contribute the same.

-🔷 Out of 7 days(both weekdays and weekends),friday's revenue is increased at $136K as compared to other days.beacause , mostly friday is last working day.
+🔷 Out of 7 days(both weekdays and weekends),Friday's revenue is increased at $136K as compared to other days.Because , mostly friday is last working day.

 🔷 Most of the orders got at 1 PM that is mostly considered as lunch time.